Lampris guttatus: Behavior

 Like many other large pelagic visual predators, such as swordfish and big-eye tuna, they exhibit vertical behavior.
 Based on those caught off the Hawaiian coast, squid and krill make up the bulk of their diet, though they also consume small fish.
 Those caught along the Patagonian Shelf also showed a narrow range of prey, the most common of which was the deepwater onychotenhid squid (Moroteuthis ingens).

 They probably spawn in the spring.
 Their planktonic larvae lack dorsal and pelvic fins.
 The slender hatchlings undergo a marked and rapid transformation from a slender to deep-bodied form; this transformation is complete by 10.6 mm standard length.

+Fishery

+L. guttatus is often regarded as a secondary target in commercial fisheries, and is taken incidentally while longline fishing for other pelagic species like tuna.
+It has been described to have a rich and creamy flavor, and are commonly used in sashimi.